-- A. Applicability: All participating parcels may be processed under a single BUA Averaging Certificate, and will be considered as one development for the purpose of counting total built-upon-area.
+- A. Applicability: All participating parcels may be processed under a single BUA Averaging Certificate, and will be considered as one development for the purpose of counting total builtupon-area.
 One BUA Averaging Certificate will be issued per application.
 Unless otherwise specified, the application shall follow the rules and procedures specified by the Board of Adjustment and Appeals & Variances sections of this ordinance. - B. Process: The following steps outline the typical process for obtaining a BUA Averaging Certificate.
 Note: Application preparation is considered an iterative process; an application must be deemed complete by the Planning Director and all revisions addressed in order for a Board of Adjustment hearing to be scheduled.
 Incomplete, improperly formatted, or documentation errors may require revision prior to acceptance by the Planning Director. - 1.
 Lot Identification: The applicant shall identify participating lots, prepare draft plats, and complete a BUA Averaging Form. - 2.
 Pre-Application Meeting: The applicant must set up an appointment with the Planning Director.
 At the initial meeting the Planning Director will explain the BUA averaging process and review with the applicant the appropriate ordinances, documents, and plans relevant to the project.
-Additional meetings may be required prior to application submission, as deemed necessary by the Planning Director.

-- 3. Submit Application & Fee: The applicant must submit the following documents (see the Documentation section for further information): - Town of Davidson Application and Application Fee - Surveys of Existing Conditions - Existing Plats and Deeds - Metes & Bounds Description(s) - Final Plats (Drafts) - Existing Development Materials (as applicable) - Preliminary Sketch Plan (if required) - Public Notice Materials - 4.
+Additional meetings may be required prior to application submission, as deemed necessary by the Planning Director. - 3.
+Submit Application & Fee: The applicant must submit the following documents (see the Documentation section for further information): - Town of Davidson Application and Application Fee - Surveys of Existing Conditions - Existing Plats and Deeds - Metes & Bounds Description(s) - Final Plats (Drafts) - Existing Development Materials (as applicable) - Approved Development Plan - Public Notice Materials - 4.
 Application Review: Staff will review the application and determine whether the materials constitute a complete submittal.
 Application revisions, and additional meetings, may be required by the Planning Director prior to the application being deemed complete.
-Once the application is determined to satisfy the requirements, a Board of Adjustment hearing may be scheduled. - Board of Adjustment Hearing: A hearing shall be scheduled no later than 45 days after a complete application has been accepted by the Planning Director. - 6.
+Once the application is determined to satisfy the requirements, a Board of Adjustment hearing may be scheduled. - 5.
+Board of Adjustment Hearing: A hearing shall be scheduled no later than 45 days after a complete application has been accepted by the Planning Director. - 6.
 Board of Adjustment Decision: The Board of Adjustment shall issue a decision within 31 days of the close of the public hearing.
 The board shall make written findings supported by appropriate calculations and documentation that the participating parcels as a whole conform to the intent and requirements of this Article and Section, and that the proposed agreement assures protection of the preserved area.
-The request must be consistent with adopted plans and/or policies, approved development plans, Davidson Planning Ordinance requirements, and the Board of Adjustment's determination based on these resources that the proposal achieves an identified public interest. - Certificate Issued: If approved, the Town of Davidson will issue a BUA Averaging Certificate to the applicant.
-The BUA Averaging Certificate shall constitute the Board of Adjustment decision, staff approval letter, and application documentation. - 8.
-EPM Submission: If approved by the Board of Adjustment, the applicant must submit the following documents to Mecklenburg County via the online EPM system: - Mecklenburg County Application - Deeds - Final Plats - 9.
-Plat Approval/Signature: Once approved in EPM, the applicant must submit a mylar copy of each plat to the Town of Davidson, Mecklenburg County LUESA, and the Register of Deeds for signature.
-A digital copy of each plat included in the application and filed with the Register of Deeds must be provided to the Town of Davidson for filing.
+The request must be consistent with adopted plans and/or policies, approved development plans, Davidson Planning Ordinance requirements, and the Board of Adjustment's determination based on these resources that the proposal achieves an identified public interest.

-Commented [LL36]: This text clarifies the Board of Adjustment's ability to deny a proposal based on adopted plans and policies.
+Commented [LL38]: [PBOC] This text clarifies the Board of Adjustment's ability to deny a proposal based on adopted plans and policies.